shuang55/gamecenter/Phase2/nov_12.md

 ##sudoku **kelvin and maggie
-for now, kelvin and maggie will work on creating the implementation of sudoku Sam will help with implementation of undo in this game save will also be in this game
+for now, kelvin and maggie will work on creating the implementation of sudoku Sam will help with implementation of undo in this game Automatic save will also be in this game
 **create a way of scoring the games!

 ##memory  ** sam and wilson
 a card flipping game, sam and wilson will work on creating the implementation of sudoku **create a way of scoring the games!
+We will allow save in this game as well

 ##making sure sliding tiles has a solvable board every time ** carlos
 carlos will work on making sure every slidingtiles board is solvable